briancullen/aws-textract-parser/README.md

 Textract is an AWS service that lets you extract text from pictures or PDF documents.
 This library was created to process the the response from that service and transform it into something a little more manageable.

-> **NOTE**: Currently this library is only setup to deal with responses from the DetectDocumentText calls.
+> **NOTE**: Currently this library is only setup to deal with responses from the DetectDocumentText calls, either synchronous or asynchronous.
 Parsing the calls that analyse documents may be added at a later date.

 ## Rationale
 Textract returns json representing the pages, lines and words it has detected in the input.
 Below is a simplified example of the data you could expect for a single line of text consisting of two words.
 As you can see the data describes a tree where the line is identified as a child of the page and the words as children of the line.